angrybacon/infernum-wiki/markdown/chapters/01-core-mechanics/03-diplomacy.md

 is a hierarchy of prioritisation which determines which diplomatic action succeeds.

- 1. Archfiend Rank

-Rank is the most important factor in identifying whose diplomatic action goes through first.
+1. **Archfiend Ranks**: rank is the most important factor in identifying whose diplomatic action goes through first.
 With Baron rank being bottom of the hierachy and Prince being at the top.

- 2. Regency and Order Slot

-As with most other actions in the game, if two Archfiends of equal rank both perform diplomatic actions against one another in the same turn, then whoever placed their action earliest in the regency/turn/order slot order will have their diplomatic action succeed.
+1. **Regency and Order Slot**: as with most other actions in the game, if two Archfiends of equal rank both perform diplomatic actions against one another in the same turn, then whoever placed their action earliest in the regency/turn/order slot order will have their diplomatic action succeed.

 Let us look at some examples:

 Erzsebet, a Princess wishes to Humiliate Beelzebub, a Baroness.
 Unbeknownest to her, Beelzebub wishes to make a Request to be Vassalised to Erzsebet as they are very aware of the difference in power.
 Beelzebub is the Regent and assigns the _Request to be Vassalised_ diplomatic action in their first order slot.

 Erzsebet is last in the turn order and assigns the _Humiliate_ action in their fourth order slot.

 Erzsebet's action will succeed as their rank is higher than Beelzebub's and as a result, Beelzebub finds herself humiliated.

 Another example: